yimbycode/emailer/README.md

               opening_line: Commissioner Moore
     ```

-- Start the server: `multi-emailer --config=/path/to/config.yml`.
+- Start the server: `emailer --config=/path/to/config.yml`.
 That's it!
 Logs are sent to stderr and can be redirected from there.

 #### Deploying to Google Cloud